SMXKY/Atlantic-Pearl-Hotel-API/algorithms/reservations/reservation.md

 - look rooms for the reaservation period for 30mins ✅
 - expire reservation after admin decided time (with cron job) ✅
 - link should expire after 30mins✅
-- accomodate cash payments for reservation
+- accomodate cash payments for reservation✅
 - user should decide how much they want to deposite, but it should never be less than the minimum set by the admin✅
+- track transactions for manual reservation payments.